 Working Papers

-This series allows members of the OFR staff and their coauthors to disseminate preliminary research findings in a format intended to generate discussion and critical comments.
+Papers in this series are designed to disseminate findings from research that advances understanding of financial stability.
+The papers are in a format intended to generate discussion and critical comments.
+They are works in progress and subject to revision.
 Comments and suggestions for improvements to these papers are welcome and should be directed to the authors.
-OFR publications may be quoted without additional permission.
-Papers in the series are works in progress and subject to revision.
-Views and opinions expressed are those of the authors and do not necessarily represent official positions or policy of the OFR or Treasury.
+Views expressed are those of the authors and do not necessarily represent official positions or policy of the OFR or the U.S. Department of the Treasury.

 | By